 Naturally, “Investigate” adventures involve finding something out.
 Start by rolling on the table below.
-Then Journey to the adventure site (Journey rules still to come!), and explore it until you reach your Goal.
+Then Journey to the adventure site, and explore it until you reach your Goal.
 Lastly, roll to see if you find the information you seek.

 |“What Do We Need to Find Out?”

 ||…how well does this work?
 This usually involves testing a device or magical incantation.
 Sometimes the test necessitates being at a specific place at a specific time: e.g. “Only at the Lost Altar of Zathos when the stars are right!”

 ||…what’s causing this strange phenomenon?
 The strange phenomenon could be anything, as long as it’s interesting: the Duchess’ seizures; a series of magical failures; the Plague…